stephendewyer/stephendewyer/README.md

 - 👋 Hi, I’m @stephendewyer
 - 👀 I’m interested in creating software that empowers communities using advancements in art, digital technology and user experience design
 - 🌱 I’m currently learning C++ and machine learning
-- 💞️ I’m looking to collaborate on creating software that improves design for the public and businesses
+- 💞️ I’m looking to collaborate on creating software that helps empower communities to solve some of our most challenging problems
 - 📫 Email: stephen.dewyer@stephengdewyer.info
 - In computer programming, I'm skilled in SvelteKit, Svelte, Next.js, React, GraphQL, Node, Python, JavaScript, TypeScript, PHP, HTML, CSS, JSON, PostgreSQL, MySQL, MongoDB, WCAG 2.1 and GIT
 <!---